dillonl/graphite/README.md

 Installation
 ========================================
 Building and installing Graphite is made simple with [CMAKE](https://cmake.org/).
 Additionally, Graphite takes advantage of the new and improved C11 C++ compiler.
+If you are using the GCC compiler please use 4.9.2 or greater.

 To build Graphite, use the following commands (from the base Graphite directory):